 This working group will be made up of five residents-at-large.
 The charge of the working group will be to compile inventories of identified maintenance and/or safety issues relating to utility poles and overhead wires throughout town.
-This inventory shall be presented to the Select Board at least annually and will be transmitted by the Board to responsible utility providers for follow-up and further action, as described in relevant policies of the Select Board.
+This inventory shall be presented to the Board of Selectmen at least annually and will be transmitted by the Board to responsible utility providers for follow-up and further action, as described in relevant policies of the Board of Selectmen.